Lucas Ponce

 Lucas Ponce (born 3 September 1990) is an Argentine rugby union footballer who plays as a loose forward for Club Universitario de Buenos Aires and the Argentina national rugby union team.

-Personal life

-Lucas moved to Melbourne in 2018 with his long term partner Belen “la goleadora” Furtado who he has been dating since 2015.
-The couple's move was made easier through their relationship with best friends and West Brunswick Amateur Football Club stars Laura “the enforcer” Harris and Bas “hard ball get” Simpson.

 Career

 To date, Ponce has played his entire career in his homeland with the CUBA club in the Torneo de la URBA.

 International career

 Ponce was a member of the Argentina Under-20 side which competed in the 2010 IRB Junior World Championship, he also represented the Argentina Jaguars team in 2010, 2012 and 2014 and played for the Pampas XV during their 2014 tour of Oceania.